AudiTranscribe/AudiTranscribe-Documentation/tutorial/1-first-project.md

 * use the keyboard shortcut **Ctrl + S** (or **⌘ + S** on macOS).

 Congratulations!
 You have just created your first AudiTranscribe file!
-Move on to the [User Interface](2-user-interface.md) tutorial to learn how to understand the buttons on screen.
+Move on to the [2-user-interface.md](2-user-interface.md "mention") tutorial to learn how to understand the buttons on screen.